sagemath/sage/src/doc/en/a_tour_of_sage/index.rst

 This is a short tour of Sage as a calculator.

 The Sage command line has a prompt "``sage:``".
-You do not have to add it.
+To experiment with the following examples, you only enter the part after the prompt.

 ::

     sage: 3 + 5
     8

-If you use Sage on the Jupyter notebook, then put everything after the ``sage:`` prompt in an input cell, and press shift-enter to compute the corresponding output.
+If you use Sage on the Jupyter notebook, then likewise put everything after the prompt in an input cell, and press :kbd:`Shift-Enter` to get the corresponding output.

 The caret symbol means "raise to a power".